 An orzo salad studded with vegetables is always a terrific idea to add to pretty much any menu.
-This one is very simple, with barely wilted spinach adding color and nutrition and freshness to the pasta.
+This one is very simple, with barely wilted spinach adding color, nutrition, and freshness to the pasta.

-This dressing is as simple as the salad, basically a mixture of oil, vinegar, salt and pepper.
-The onions that have been sauteed with the spinach are then distributed throughout with the greens, adding sweetness and bite at the same time.
+The dressing is as simple as the salad; basically a mixture of oil, vinegar, salt, and pepper.
+The onions that have been sautéed with the spinach are then distributed throughout with the greens, adding sweetness and bite at the same time.
 Add in some optional feta for a salty, creamy Greek flair.

 Spinach Orzo Salad: An orzo salad with colorful, barely wilted spinach adds nutrition and freshness to the pasta.Tweet This